A Randomized Trial of Therapies for Type 2 Diabetes and Coronary Artery Disease

 Source: View publication →

-In patients with type 2 diabetes and stable ischemic heart disease, an initial strategy of elective coronary revascularization combined with intensive medical therapy did not significantly reduce the 5-year rate of all-cause mortality or major cardiovascular events compared to intensive medical therapy alone.
+In patients with type 2 diabetes and stable coronary artery disease, a strategy of prompt revascularization did not significantly improve 5-year survival compared to intensive medical therapy alone, though a prespecified subgroup with severe disease benefited from CABG.

 Key Findings